NitorCreations/serverless-workshop/README.md

 "handler": "search/handler.handler",
 ```

+This tells serverless to package the Lambda function so that everything in the `functions` directory is included rather than only
+the specific directory for the function.

 ### Implement Elasticsearch query

 First, you'll need some plumbing to be able to make requests to Elasticsearch.
 Make your Lambda hander look like this: